 Achieve Sit/Stand Benefits WITHOUT Standing

-- Due to the unique posture and active seating position that the Jumper Balance offers, the user is able to realize many of the benefits attributed to an active standing posture without some of the accompanying concerns.
-The rocking motion of the seat can improve core muscle tone, posture is improved, blood flow is increased due to the greater degree of movement offered, and improved overall abdominal activity due to the open and upright stance ensures improved bloodflow and increased metabolism.
+- Due to the unique posture and active seating position that the Jumper Balance offers, it is possible to realize many of the benefits attributed to an active standing posture without some of the accompanying concerns.
+The rocking motion of the seat can improve core muscle tone, posture is improved, blood flow is increased due to the greater degree of movement offered, and improved overall abdominal activity due to the open and upright stance ensures improved circulation and increased metabolism.
 This automatically results in a greater degree of alertness and the ability to better focus on the tasks at hand.

 Avoids the Risk Factors of Standing When Working

-- Standing to work is rapidly gaining in popularity due to solid scientific evidence that extended sitting in the traditional office environment greatly increases numerous health risks.
-Current media coverage which is to a great extent fuelling this movement has almost solely focused on the "benefits" of standing to work, ignoring the equally compelling evidence that extended standing can also be extremely detrimental to one's overall health.
+- Standing to work has rapidly gained in popularity due to solid scientific evidence that extended sitting in the traditional office environment greatly increases numerous health risks.
+Much of the discussion has almost solely focused on the "benefits" of standing to work, ignoring the equally compelling evidence that extended standing can also be detrimental to one's overall health.
 Studies have shown that extended standing can result in blood pooling in the lower legs due to the static state of the leg muscles, resulting in edema (swelling of the feet and lower legs) and a corresponding increase in varicose vein problems.
 This also increases the load on the circulatory system which has to push this pooled blood back out of the legs.
-There is good evidence that this can exacerbate existing or possibly lead to heart and circulatory problems.
+There is good evidence that this can exacerbate existing, or possibly lead to, heart and circulatory problems.
 Many people who stand extensively, especially on hard floors (concrete, ceramic tile, etc), develop heel problems that can manifest as bone spurs or plantar fasciitis.
 Standing is also more tiring, something which is has been well-known in industry for many years.
 While standing does burn more calories it is also rated to consume 20% more energy than sitting which can result in fatigue.
 Industry has addressed this by providing anti-fatigue mats, anti-fatigue footwear, and chairs to sit on during rest breaks - each of which is aimed to reduce the tiring effects of standing.
-Score Saddle Seats enable users to maintain the upright posture which is most beneficial to their health while at the same time reducing their exposure to the risk factors described above.
-Since the Saddle Seat carries the majority of the weight load the leg muscles are no longer required to remain in "tension" mode in order to support the user.
+Score Saddle Seats facilitate the upright posture which is most beneficial to overall health while at the same time reducing exposure to the risk factors described above.
+Since the Saddle Seat carries the majority of the weight load the leg muscles are no longer required to remain in "tension" mode that continuous standing requires.
 Instead, these muscles are now free to relax and flex as needed to move the chair around the work area.
 This movement activates the "pumping action" that aids in moving blood from the lower legs.
 By transferring the majority of the weight to the Saddle Seat, the feet are also permitted to rest, reducing the ongoing strain that occurs with extended static standing.

 |Images (Click on any thumbnail to view larger image)|